-Call for Submissions for a Fat Studies Anthology
+A call for submissions for a Fat Studies anthology

 I came across this via the fabulous Obesity Timebomb blog.